jeromecoupe/offscreen_menu/readme.md

 The offscreen menu works by having a `.page <div>` that serves as positioning context for the navigation menu that is positioned absolutely offscreen.
 When the nav is active, the left position of the `.page <div>` is updated to make the menu visible or hidden. a `.wrapper <div>` defines the width of the site and ensure that everything off limits stays invisible by using `overflow:hidden`.

-`min-height` is used on the content to make sure it is at least the height of the menu to prevent the menu from beeing cut off by the `overflow:hidden;`.
+`min-height` is used on the content to make sure it is at least the height of the menu to prevent the menu from being cut off by the `overflow:hidden;`.
 Using `vh` units with a pixel fallback for the browsers not supporting these units.

 ## Technologies